gabrielfreirebraz/quake-log-api/README.md

 - **API Authentication and Authorization:** To ensure that only authorized users access the API, it is essential to add an authentication header to each request.
 Using libraries such as JWT (JSON Web Tokens) is an effective practice for managing these authentications.
 Furthermore, integrating authentication with an API Gateway to issue authorization tokens and adopting advanced practices, such as using asymmetric keys, is crucial for maintaining access security.

 - **Application Architecture:** In scenarios where data consumption occurs via streaming, such as the Quake game logs, it is advisable to adapt the application to an event-driven architecture to increase flexibility and scalability.
 This facilitates communication with microservices in clients operating under Single Page Applications (SPA) models, like React or Angular.
 This approach not only enhances efficiency in real-time data management but also supports easier expansion as new services or features are integrated.
+Besides further abstraction of the `services` in our application and adopt an object-oriented approach, which would increase flexibility, control, and persistence of information during runtime.
+Additionally, make a plan to unify the modules used across the entire business context, such as KD Ratio calculations, by organizing them in folders like `utils` and implementing the principle of dependency inversion.

 - **Monitoring and Observability:** Initially, monitoring with the PM2 library may suffice to track request consumption.
 For larger contexts, it is recommended to implement tools like Sentry for error tracking and performance monitoring.
 Observability tools such as Prometheus, Grafana, or Datadog can be integrated to provide deeper insights into the application's health and performance.